-Fran Haddock and Jo Wills are both small animal veterinary surgeons with a passion for sustainability.
+Fran Haddock and Jo Wills are both small animal veterinary surgeons with a passion for sustainability and sustainable pet ownership.
 None of the products mentioned in this article are sponsors.

 Have you ever considered the environmental impact of your pet?
 Although it may not be highest on your eco-action list, pets carry significant environmental paw prints throughout their lifetime due to their food and living requirements, health care, harm to wildlife and waste production.
 More studies are needed but in the book ‘Time to eat the dog?
 The real guide to sustainable living’ authors Vale and Vale estimate the carbon footprint of feeding a dog to be roughly twice the eco-footprint of building and fueling a Toyota Land Cruiser, or a Volkswagen Golf for cats!

 Pet ownership is on the increase with the PDSA’s annual 2020 report showing that approximately 51 percent of UK households own a pet, including 10.1 million dogs and 10.9 million cats.
 Dogs Trust estimates that 130,000 dogs come into UK rehoming charities each year.
 With the pandemic seeing a drastic increase in impulse puppy buying, this is only expected to increase further.
-Tips for improving your impact from pet ownership include:
+Tips for sustainable pet ownership and improving your impact include:

 - Do not under any circumstances buy or adopt a pet unless you have thoroughly researched the commitment and are 100% sure you can provide the time, money and love a pet requires.